dashalinear/Legal-Knowledge-Graph/README.md

 NEO4J_DATABASE=...
 ```

+For Streamlit Community Cloud, store these values in **Manage app → Settings → Secrets**, not in the repository.

-Never commit `.env`, credentials, a private AuraDB URI, or paths specific to one computer.
+Never commit `.env`, passwords, Streamlit Secrets, private AuraDB credentials, a full research corpus, or paths specific to one computer.

 If AuraDB is unavailable, the local text-analysis mode remains available.

 ## Optional AuraDB import

 `src/import_aura_subset.py` is a developer utility for importing a deliberately limited subset of a private corpus into AuraDB.
-It requires an external private source pipeline and data directory configured through `.env`:
+It requires an external private source pipeline and data directory configured locally through `.env`:

 ```env
 SOURCE_PIPELINE_DIR=